yeshhrana/Multivariate-Analysis-for-Particle-Discrimination/README.md

 # Multivariate-Analysis-for-Particle-Discrimination

-We present rigorous analytical comparisons among a series of MVA algorithms for particle identification.
+This repository presents rigorous analytical comparisons among a series of MVA algorithms for particle identification.

 Dataset used:
-The project is based on the MiniBooNE dataset, which is commonly used to discriminate between electron neutrinos and muon neutrinos.
+The project is based on the MiniBooNE dataset, which is used to discriminate between electron neutrinos and muon neutrinos.

 Algorithmic techniques used:
 The algorithms utilize a variety of techniques, including BDTs, ANNs and KNN, to identify particles with a high degree of accuracy.